There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

 In an ideal world, people would start treatment within a month of being diagnosed.
-The government have set waiting time targets in England and Wales for treating people with cancer.
-Waiting time targets set by the Scottish Government and the Department of Health in Northern Ireland are the same.
+Waiting time targets have been set by the health services in England, Wales, Scotland and Northern Ireland.
 The current targets are:

 - no more than 2 months (62 days) wait between the date the hospital receives an urgent referral for suspected cancer and the start of treatment

 - no more than 31 days wait between the meeting at which you and your doctor agree the treatment plan and the start of treatment